isomerpages/enterprisesg-seeds/index.md

 image: /images/seedslogo2.png
 permalink: /
-notification: '<p style="font-size: 16px;"> Notice: Unauthorised use of the SEEDS name and branding.      <a rel="noopener noreferrer" target="_blank" href="https://seedscapital.com">Learn more.</a><br> SEEDS officers will never offer financial incentives for participation in our programmes.<br> Report any incident to <a href="mailto:infoHQ@sggc.sg">infoHQ@sggc.sg</a> if you are unsure if something is a scam. </p>'
+notification: '<p style="font-size: 16px;"> Notice: Unauthorised use of the SEEDS name and branding. <a rel="noopener noreferrer" target="_blank" href="https://seedscapital.com">Learn more.</a><br> SEEDS officers will never offer financial incentives for participation in our programmes.
+Report any incident to <a href="mailto:infoHQ@sggc.sg">infoHQ@sggc.sg</a> if you are unsure if something is a scam. </p>'
 sections: